top of page

 President

 Philippa has experience in business, as an environmental attorney, and as General Counsel at the Indiana University Foundation.
-In 2016, she joined the City of Bloomington as Corporation Counsel.
-Philippa has served on the Bloomington Growth Policies Plan Steering Committee and the Environmental Commission, Volunteers in Medicine of Monroe and Owen Counties (now HealthNet), and Centerstone, Inc., and is currently a board member of Cardinal Stage Company.
+She also spent 6 years as Corporation Counsel for the City of Bloomington.
+Philippa has served on the Bloomington Growth Policies Plan Steering Committee and the Environmental Commission, and as a Board Member of Volunteers in Medicine of Monroe and Owen Counties (now HealthNet).
+In addition to CanopyBloomington, she is currently a board member of Centerstone, Inc. and Constellation Stage and Screen.
 She was born and raised in Green Bay, WI where she was a girl scout and first developed her love for the outdoors, particularly trees.
 She has an A.B. in History from Dartmouth College, a JD from the IU Maurer School of Law and an MPA in Environmental Policy from the O’Neill School at Indiana University-Bloomington.

 SARAH MINCEY